-As a portion of the country is stuck at home either unemployed, or simply bored, and with online brokerage firms such as TD Ameritrade, Robinhood, etc. offering low/zero commissions, interest in options and options trading has exploded!
+With online brokerage firms such as TD Ameritrade, Robinhood, etc. offering low/zero commissions, and with retail investors carrying lessons learned from the surge of lockdown-induced trading, interest in options and options trading has exploded!

 Also, online message boards have similarly seen a surge in their options trading room members and communications as new traders have raced to find new ways to make money.